It’s important to get checked for skin cancer and any warning signs. You can do a self-exam or get screened by a dermatologist.

 • E: evolving (changes over time)

-The Skin Cancer Foundation recommends a full-body professional skin exam once a year, or more often if you’re at increased risk.
+The Skin Cancer Foundation recommends a full body professional skin exam once a year, or more often if you’re at increased risk.

-If you’ve already had skin cancer, talk to your doctor about how often you should get screened.
-Other risk factors for skin cancer include:
+If you’ve already had skin cancer, talk with your doctor about how often you should get screened.

 If you’re scheduled for a skin cancer screening, here are a few things to help you prepare for the screening: